Zylann/godot_voxel/doc/source/smooth_terrain.md

 For any point in space, a signed distance field (SDF) is a distance to the closest surface.
 It is "signed" because if the point is below a surface ("inside of something"), that distance becomes negative.
 That means the surface is defined by all the points for which the SDF is 0.
 That `0` is usually called the `isolevel`.

+For example, `1` means we are 1 unit away from the shape. `-1` means we are 1 unit inside the shape. `0` means we are exactly on the shape's surface.

 SDF is commonly used in raymarching shaders as a way to define volumes.
 It is also used in the Transvoxel algorithm (a variant of Marching Cubes), which is implemented by this engine.
 So instead of discrete values, voxels store a sort of smooth "gradient" of distances.